leoneloliver/xlllo/README.md

 # Skozoo APP
 What I learned by studying Angular in the last weeks.
-I create a simple prototype APP that is a list of tutors where you can search fro a tutor and see datails about them also you can sent a quick massage using a chat.
+I create a simple prototype APP that is a list of tutors where you can search for tutors and see datails about them also you can send quick massages using a chat.

 DEMO [skozoo-app](https://skozoo.netlify.com/)